 A firm calculates its AMT by making a number of modifications to its taxable income reported for regular tax purposes.
-Here we briefly describe the steps in calculating AMT (summarized in Table 1).
+Here we briefly describe the steps in calculating AMT (summarized in table 6.1).
 More detail on the most important modifications is provided below.

 The starting point for computation of the AMT is the firm's regular taxable income before any deduction for net operating losses (NOL).
 To this amount, the firm adds back a number of deductions that are restricted under the AMT and certain sources of income not taxable under the regular tax rules (adjustments and preferences).
 NOL deductions may offset up to 90 percent of this sum.
 Subtracting allowable NOL deductions results in alternative minimum taxable income (AMTI).
 AMTI is then reduced by subtracting an exemption amount (a maximum amount of \$40,000, phased out ratably to zero for firms with AMTI between \$150,000 and \$310,000).
 Tax is calculated by multiplying this net amount by the 20 percent AMT tax rate.
 Tax may be reduced by a limited amount of AMT foreign tax credits, as described in more detail below.
 This yields the firm's tentative minimum tax.
-Tentative minimum tax is compared to regular income tax before all credits except the foreign tax credit and the possessions tax credit.
-If tentative minimum tax exceeds this amount of regular tax liability, the excess is payable as AMT, in addition to the firm's payment of its regular tax liability.
-Each dollar of AMT payments creates a dollar of AMT credits that may be used in future years only against regular income tax liability.
-AMT credits may not be used to reduce regular tax liability below tentative minimum tax.
+Tentative minimum tax is com-